 Ehrlich is a repeat convicted felon and for the last three decades has been behind the scenes at Miami’s swanky Dean’s Gold strip club on Biscayne Boulevard.
 He was arrested in 2007 with Simpson in Las Vegas for robbing a group of sports memorabilia collectors at gunpoint of pieces Simpson believed were rightfully his.

 Ehrlich denies any involvement in the Brown Simpson-Goldman heinously iconic double-murder case and says he has an issue with Laibe taking creative liberties with his life story.
 He pleaded guilty to conspiracy charges in the Vegas memorabilia heist and received probation.
-Simpson did almost 10.
+Simpson did almost 10 years in prison.

 In the manuscript for a tacky and controversial book penned by Simpson himself called If I Did It that earned a multi-million dollar advance payday but never saw the light of day due to PR blowback, Simpson cited a man named “Charlie” as his accomplice that night.
 Ippolitto was nailed in 1993 by the feds in Operation Lasima (standing for “LA Sicilian Mafia”).
 Simpson’s mob ties date back to his early playing days in Buffalo where he used to hobnob with members and drug-dealing associates of Western New York’s Magaddino crime family.